Can meconium aspiration cause brain injury?

 How should the presence of meconium in labour affect the mother’s maternity care?

-If significant (dark green or black, thick or lumpy) meconium drains vaginally when the mother’s membranes are ruptured, this should signal the potential for fetal distress and should result in very careful management of the labour and delivery.
+If significant (dark green or black, thick or lumpy) meconium drains vaginally when the mother’s membranes are ruptured (waters are broken), this should warn the midwives that the unborn baby could be suffering from fetal distress and should result in very careful management of the labour and delivery.

-Delays in delivery of a baby who is suffering from distress, and delays in clearing the baby’s airway and providing resuscitation immediately after birth can both extend the period of oxygen deprivation leading to severe brain damage and permanent disability or death.
+Delays in delivery of a baby who is suffering from distress and delays in clearing the baby’s airway and providing resuscitation immediately after birth can both extend the period of oxygen deprivation leading to severe brain injury and permanent disability or death.
 In cases of acute hypoxia (a short but profound period of oxygen deprivation) it takes only a matter of minutes for the baby’s brain to be damaged.
-Delays in clearing the baby’s airway and resuscitation after birth can be enough to turn a potentially reversible episode of hypoxia into irreversible brain damage with permanent, severe disability.
+Delays in clearing the baby’s airway and resuscitation after birth can turn a potentially reversible episode of hypoxia into irreversible brain injury with permanent, severe disability.

-What signs can a baby with severe respiratory distress from meconium aspiration display?
+What are common signs that a baby has severe respiratory distress from meconium aspiration?

 Short term signs of respiratory distress from meconium aspiration include: